anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Be like the flower, turn your face to the sun.
+Quote: Friendship is a strong and habitual inclination in two persons to promote the good and happiness of one another.

-By: Kahlil Gibran
+By: Eustace Budgell